Profiles

 9. Querying the active profile

-10. Launching Claude with profile flags
+10. Launching Claude

 11. Creating a custom profile